m-derakhshan/ToDone/README.md

 **TO DONE**

-to done is a simple todo and note app written completely using jetpack compsoe and clean architecture
+to done is a simple todo and note app written completely using jetpack compose and clean architecture